AriFordsham/GHCWiki/records/overloaded-record-fields/magic-classes.md

 This page describes new built-in magic typeclasses that form part 3 of the [OverloadedRecordFields proposal](records/overloaded-record-fields).
 These are not a language extension as such, rather they are classes with special-purpose solver behaviour (like `Coercible` and `Typeable`).

+These are not yet implemented, and **will probably not make GHC 8.0.**

 ## Design